|Cancellation & Curtailment||£1,500 (£100)||£5,000 (£75)||£10,000 (£50)|

 Experienced, knowledgeable and medically aware

-We are specialists and have been covering pre-existing medical conditions for over 17 years!
-Our Travel Insurance Agents are experienced and knowledgeable about a range of medical conditions.
+We are specialists and have been covering pre-existing kidney conditions for over 20 years!
+Our travel insurance agents are experienced and knowledgeable about a range of medical conditions.

 Patients can apply here online or over the telephone; it’s quick, simple and totally confidential.
 To provide you with a quote, you’ll need to let us know where you are travelling to, and for how long.
 Make sure to declare your kidney condition and any other pre-existing medical conditions that applies to you and anyone else on the policy.